 sudo apt update

-sudofor commands that need root privileges.
-If your account is not in the sudoers file yet, follow the guide to add a user to sudoers on Debian first.
+sudofor package and service changes that need root privileges.
+If your account is not ready for sudo yet, add the account with add a user to sudoers on Debian before continuing.

-If apt-cache policy apache2 shows Installed: (none), Apache is not on the system yet.
-Use install Apache on Debian first, then come back here if you still want to change the package source.
+If apt-cache policy apache2 shows Installed: (none), Apache is not installed yet.
+Use install Apache on Debian first, then return here if you still need to change the package source.

 Upgrade Apache from Debian’s Default Repositories